geaz/emu-gameboy/README.md

 Primary aims were:
 - get a common understanding of emulation and the interaction of the components
 - create a **interpreter mode** CPU and a **JIT mode** CPU, to learn about JIT
+- learn a bit about sound programming by implementing the APU

 Further more I wanted to get the CPU to do its work correctly, but I did not want to get it as accurate as possible.
 Thats why this emulator uses a rather simple cycle count method to keep the components in sync (Components syned after each instruction).